-A didactic operetta by Agnes Scherer with music by Tobias Textor starring Soya Arakawa
+A didactic operetta by Agnes Scherer; with music by Tobias Textor, starring Soya Arakawa and Claudia Barth.

-Agnes Scherer’s e Teacher is an elaborate theatrical performance that mobilizes paintings, puppetry, sculpture, stagecraft, music and lyrics in the tradition of the Gesamtkunstwerk.
+Agnes Scherer’s The Teacher is an elaborate theatrical performance that mobilizes paintings, puppetry, sculpture, stagecraft, music and lyrics in the tradition of the Gesamtkunstwerk.

-The operetta unfolds as a sequence of lessons delivered by a teacher-puppet that is operated under great strain by a re- clining disciple.
-Supported by a frantic percussive score, the teacher explains life and the world to the disciple, referring to a series of paintings that illustrate his instructions. e setup is constituted by an inversion of the hierarchy that it represents.
-It aims to question the master-disciple-relationship which remains an institution at the core of educational environments and art schools in particular.
+The operetta unfolds as a sequence of lessons delivered by a teacher-puppet that is operated under great strain by a reclining disciple.
+Supported by a frantic percussive score, the teacher explains life and the world to the disciple, referring to a series of paintings that illustrate his instructions.
+The setup is constituted by an inversion of the hierarchy that it represents; aiming to question the master-disciple relationship which remains an institution at the core of educational environments (and art schools in particular).

 The music for the Teacher is composed and performed by Tobias Textor.
-The Berlin based musician cultivates an experimental attitude and creates music as a spontaneous response to social and material environments.
-His recent works include the musical rendering of a painting performance by Gregor Hildebrandt, together with Christopher Schmidt, and for a squirrel, an improvisation on herringbone parquet oor at HFBK Hamburg.
+The Berlin-based musician cultivates an experimental attitude and creates music as a spontaneous response to social and material environments.
 For the operetta he has put together a percussive set that consists of gongs as well as wooden instruments, most of which originate from theatrical contexts.
 Approaching these instruments in unconventional ways, he elicits from them a new and exciting soundscape.

 The career of the multi-disciplinarian artist Soya Arakawa includes a long history in performance, ranging from solo pieces directed by himself to collaborations for which he performs as a singer, dancer and instrumentalist.
-His contribution to the Teacher draws from a profound knowledge of puppetry which he has been exploring in his own recent work.
-In May 2019 Arakawa will premiere a new piece of his own in Düsseldorf.
+His contribution to The Teacher draws from a profound knowledge of puppetry which he has been exploring in his own recent work.